-Tuberculosis is a contagious disease that primarily affects the lungs, and if you work closely with individuals in settings such as preschools or nursing homes, then you can expose someone else to this health condition.
-In addition, you are also exposed to the pathogens that cause tuberculosis, so your employer may request a new TB test once a year to determine if you are healthy.
+Tuberculosis is a contagious disease that primarily affects the lungs, and if you work closely with individuals in settings such as preschools or nursing homes, then you could be at high risk for the bacterial infection and could expose someone else to this health condition.
+In addition, since you are also exposed to the pathogens that cause tuberculosis, so your employer may request a new TB test once a year to determine if you are healthy.

-If you need to get a TB test then come into WellCare Urgent Care Center in Grand Rapids.
+If you need to get a TB test, come into WellCare Urgent Care Center in Grand Rapids today.
 You can book a same-day appointment at our Cascade and Leonard locations online.